netbirdio/netbird/CONTRIBUTING.md

 ### Build and start
 #### Client

-> Windows clients have a Wireguard driver requirement.
-We provide a bash script that can be executed in WLS 2 with docker support [wireguard_nt.sh](/client/wireguard_nt.sh).

 To start NetBird, execute:
 ```
 cd client
-# bash wireguard_nt.sh # if windows
 go build .
 ```

+> Windows clients have a Wireguard driver requirement.
+You can downlowd the wintun driver from https://www.wintun.net/builds/wintun-0.14.1.zip, after decompressing, you can copy the file `windtun\bin\ARCH\wintun.dll` to the same path as your binary file or to `C:\Windows\System32\wintun.dll`.

 To start NetBird the client in the foreground: